abilandz/NAT3054/Lecture_3/make.md

 ### 4. The final step: **cmake** <a name="the.final.step.cmake"></a>

-CMake ('cross-platform make') is an advanced software development tool used primarily to automate the creation of configuration files for standard native build tools, such as _makefiles_ for **make**.
+CMake ('cross-platform make') is an advanced software development tool used primarily to automate the creation of configuration files for standard native build tools, such as _makefiles_ for the **make** tool.
 It was originally designed by Bill Hoffman and released in 2000 by Kitware, Inc., a technology company headquartered in Clifton Park, New York, with an initial focus on 3D biomedical imaging of the human body.

 As its name suggests, CMake is cross-platform, meaning it can be used transparently to build projects in an automated manner on various underlying operating systems, including Linux, Windows, and macOS.
-By default, CMake assumes that the project is written in C or C++, but upon reconfiguration, it can build projects written in other languages as well, including Fortran, Objective-C/C++, C#, Java, etc.
+By default, CMake assumes that the project is written in C or C++, but upon reconfiguration, it can also build projects written in other languages, including Fortran, Objective-C/C++, C#, Java, and others.

 CMake consists of five native executables: **cmake**, **ctest**, **cpack**, **cmake-gui**, and **ccmake**.
-In this lecture only **cmake** is covered in detail, and therefore CMake and **cmake** in what follows next will be used interchangeably.
+In this lecture, only **cmake** is covered in detail, and therefore CMake and **cmake** in what follows next will be used interchangeably.

 #### Installing cmake